 Procaccini brothers John and Tino, along with partner Zissis “Z” Pappas —owners of PJ’s, a mainstauy on Nassau Street in — will be opening a new restaurant on Bear Tavern Road in West Trenton.

 The owners of PJ’s, a Princeton Nassau Street mainstay, will be opening a new restaurant in the new center currently under construction in front of Papa’s Tomato Pies on Main Street in Robbinsville.

 “Changing Climate, Changing Appetites” brought together a group of experts to discuss the thorny issues behind how to nourish an exploding global population while protecting the earth and safeguarding its finite resources.

-Pat Tanner reports on the latest food trends happening in and around Princeton.
+Pat Tanner reports on the latest Princeton dining news.